sonata-nfv/tng-schema/sla-template-descriptor/README.md

 ## SLA Template Section
 An SLA template descriptor has to include an sla_template block.
-The following two fields are mandatory:
+The following three fields are mandatory:

+*  *template_name* is the name of the SLA Template.

 *  *offered_date* is the creation date of the template.

 *  *valid_until* is the expiration date of the template.

-## NS Section
+### NS Section
 An SLA template descriptor has to include at least one ns block as child of sla_template block.
-The following two fields are mandatory:

-*  *objectives* that describes the High Level Service Level Objective (SLO) (e.g. NS availability).
-The ns block contains at least one objective.
-    - *metrics* that corresponds to how to measure the objective.
-Each objective contains at least one metric.
-        - *rate* that describes the specific time window.
-        - *expression* that describes a function under which the specific metric of the SLA should obey.
-Each metric contains only one expression.
-            - *parameters* "links" the metric with a set of parameters that need to be accompanied with the metrics and included into the expression
-			(expressing in detail each metric).
-An expression contains at least one parameter.
+The ns block include the following:

+*  *ns_uuid* the uuid of the corresponding NS
+*  *ns_name* the name of the corresponding NS
+*  *ns_vendor* the vendor of the corresponding NS
+*  *ns_version* the version of the corresponding NS
+*  *ns_description* the description of the corresponding NS

+#### Guarantee Terms Section
+An SLA template descriptor has to include an array of guarantee terms for the corresponding NS (as a child of the ns block).
+The guaranteeTerms array include the following:

+*  *guaranteeID* the identifier of the guarantee term
+*  *name* the name of the guarantee term
+*  *definition* ta definition for the guarantee term
+*  *value* the value of the guarantee term
+*  *operator* the operator of the guarantee term expression
+*  *unit* the unit of the guarantee term
+*  *serviceLevelObjetive* that is an object describing in detail the guarantee term (monitoring period, expression etc.)